 Ensure customer service is easily accessible

-For that reason, retailers should ensure that their contact information is placed prominently and is easily accessible from all pages of the store.
+Retailers should ensure that their contact information is placed prominently and is easily accessible from all pages of the store.
 While this may require merchants to have more customer service representatives available than they would for a normal holiday season, providing outstanding service to first-time buyers could result in earning loyal new customers.

 Online shoe retailer Zappos is excellent in ensuring that its customers can always reach the company, boldly displaying its phone number at the top of every page.